datacratic/gosconf/README.md

 In the end, the only advantage we could find for using a system like etcd or Zookeeper would be the notification mechanism they provide which we can get from queueing systems like NSQ or Kafka.

+## License ##

+The source code is available under the Apache License.
+See the LICENSE file for more details.